SC5/grunt-boreless-boilerplate/README.md

 # BoReLESS - Grunt Bower + RequireJS + LESS Boilerplate

-This is a boilerplate to ease builds of web projects utilising RequireJS, having several JS library dependencies.
+This is a boilerplate to ease builds of web projects utilising good build tools and related utilities, such as Grunt, RequireJS, LESS and Karma.

 Unlike Yeoman & other tools, this is a pure Grunt script with full transparency on how the build is handled; there is no magic.

 ## Installation

 If you don't already have node.js 0.8.x or later, fetch it from [nodejs.org](http://www.nodejs.org/).
 In addition we need a few dependencies you may have.

     > npm install -g bower grunt-cli

 Installing the project itself is easy.
 Both build system dependencies and app dependencies are triggered by

     > npm install